et-nik/fastdl-mm/README.md

 #### port

 The port of the FastDL server.
 Leave it empty if you want to use random port.

+#### portRange

+The range of random ports for the FastDL server.
+If the port is not specified, the plugin will use a random port from this range.
+If the port is specified, the plugin will use the specified port, ignoring this range.

+#### servePrecached

+Serve only precached files.
+If enabled, the plugin will not download files that are not in the precache list.

 #### autoIndexEnabled